PaGE: Special Education (X.SPED)

 X.SPED-481 Special Education Law: Transitions, Collaboration, and Applications

-This online course will review state and federal laws and regulations which governing special education and their implications, including preparation, and evaluation of Individualized Education Programs (IEPs), knowledge of transition services and services provided by other agencies, strategies for building and maintaining collaborative partnerships with team members, the role of families in advocacy and planning, and cultural variables that influence school culture and accessibility.
+This online course will review the state and federal laws and regulations that govern special education and their implications, including preparation and evaluation of Individualized Education Programs (IEPs), transition services and services provided by other agencies, strategies for building and maintaining collaborative partnerships with team members, the role of families in advocacy and planning, and cultural variables that influence school culture and accessibility.

 Applies to requirement(s): Meets No Distribution Requirement